-In Solution 2: Daemonset + HostNetwork + LB, the CLB is manually managed.
-When you create a CLB, you can select a public or private network.
-In Solution 1: Deployment + LB and Solution 3: Deployment + LB Direct Connection to Pods, a public CLB is created by default.
+In solution 2: Daemonset + HostNetwork + LB, the CLB is manually managed.
+When creating a CLB, you can select public network or private network.
+In solution 1: Deployment + LB and solution 3: Deployment + LB directly connected to pod, public network CLBs are created by default.

-service.kubernetes.io/qcloud-loadbalancer-internal-subnetid.
-The key value is the annotation of the subnet ID of the private CLB.
-See the following code:
+service.kubernetes.io/qcloud-loadbalancer-internal-subnetid, with value set to the annotation of the subnet ID created by the private network CLB.
+Refer to the following code:

-apiVersion: v1 kind: Service metadata: annotations: service.kubernetes.io/qcloud-loadbalancer-internal-subnetid: subnet-xxxxxx # Replace the value with the ID of a subnet in the VPC where the cluster is located. labels: app: nginx-ingress component: controller name: nginx-ingress-controller
+apiVersion: v1 kind: Service metadata: annotations: service.kubernetes.io/qcloud-loadbalancer-internal-subnetid: subnet-xxxxxx # value should be replaced with a subnet ID in the VPC where the cluster belongs. labels: app: nginx-ingress component: controller name: nginx-ingress-controller

-In Solution 1: Deployment + LB and Solution 3: Deployment + LB Direct Connection to Pods, a CLB is automatically created by default.
-The traffic entry address of NGINX Ingress depends on the IP address of the created CLB.
-If your businesses depend on the entry address, bind NGINX Ingress to an existing CLB.
+In solution 1: Deployment + LB and solution 3: Deployment + LB directly connected to Pod, new CLBs are automatically created by default.
+The traffic entry address of Ingress depends on the IP address of the newly created CLB.
+If a business is dependent upon the entry address, you can bind Nginx Ingress with an existing CLB.

-service.kubernetes.io/tke-existed-lbid.
-The value is the annotation of the CLB ID.
-See the following code:
+service.kubernetes.io/tke-existed-lbid, with value set to the annotation of the CLB ID.
+Refer to the following code:

-apiVersion: v1 kind: Service metadata: annotations: service.kubernetes.io/tke-existed-lbid: lb-6swtxxxx # Replace the value with the CLB ID. labels: app: nginx-ingress component: controller name: nginx-ingress-controller
+apiVersion: v1 kind: Service metadata: annotations: service.kubernetes.io/tke-existed-lbid: lb-6swtxxxx # value should be replaced with the CLB ID. labels: app: nginx-ingress component: controller name: nginx-ingress-controller

-Tencent Cloud accounts are classified into bill-by-IP accounts and bill-by-CVM accounts.
+There are two types of Tencent Cloud accounts: bill-by-IP accounts and bill-by-CVM accounts:

-apiVersion: networking.k8s.io/v1beta1 kind: Ingress metadata: name: test-ingress annotations: kubernetes.io/ingress.class: nginx # This is the key. spec: rules: - host: * http: paths: - path: / backend: serviceName: nginx-v1 servicePort: 80
+apiVersion: networking.k8s.io/v1beta1 kind: Ingress metadata: name: test-ingress annotations: kubernetes.io/ingress.class: nginx # this is the key part spec: rules: - host: * http: paths: - path: / backend: serviceName: nginx-v1 servicePort: 80

 apiVersion: monitoring.coreos.com/v1 kind: ServiceMonitor metadata: name: nginx-ingress-controller namespace: nginx-ingress labels: app: nginx-ingress component: controller spec: endpoints: - port: metrics interval: 10s namespaceSelector: matchNames: - nginx-ingress selector: matchLabels: app: nginx-ingress component: controller

-For more information about the native Prometheus configuration, see the following code:
+For native Prometheus configuration, refer to the following code:

 - job_name: nginx-ingress scrape_interval: 5s kubernetes_sd_configs: - role: endpoints namespaces: names: - nginx-ingress relabel_configs: - action: keep source_labels: - __meta_kubernetes_service_label_app - __meta_kubernetes_service_label_component regex: nginx-ingress;controller - action: keep source_labels: - __meta_kubernetes_endpoint_port_name regex: metrics

-After monitoring data is collected, you can configure dashboards provided by the NGINX Ingress community for Grafana to display data.
+After collecting monitoring data, you can configure the dashboards provided by the Nginx Ingress community for grafana and display data.

-Copy the JSON file and import it to Grafana to import the data to dashboards.
+In actual operation, you can directly copy JSON data and import it to grafana to import dashboards.